 The EHT Compressed Beamforming Report information contains the channel matrix elements indexed, first, by matrix angles in order shown in Table 9-73 (Order of angles in the Compressed Beamforming Feedback Matrix subfield when used in a non-S1G band), and second, by data and pilot subcarrier index from lowest frequency to highest frequency.
 An explanation of how these angles are generated from the beamforming feedback matrix V is given in 19.3.12.3.6 (Compressed beamforming feedback matrix), where Nc is the number of columns in a compressed beamforming feedback matrix determined by the Nc Index subfield of the EHT MIMO Control field, and Nr is the number of rows in a compressed beamforming feedback matrix determined by the Nr Index subfield of the EHT MIMO Control field.

 The beamforming feedback matrix V is formed by the beamformee as follows.
-The beamformer transmits an EHT sounding NDP with NSTS,NDP space-time streams, where NSTS,NDP takes a value between 2 and 16.
-Based on this EHT sounding NDP, the beamformee estimates the NRX,BFEE × NSTS,NDP channel, and based on that channel it determines a Nr × Nc orthogonal matrix V, where Nr and Nc satisfy Equation (9-1).
+The beamformer transmits an EHT sounding NDP with NSS,NDP space-time streams, where NSS,NDP takes a value between 2 and 16.
+Based on this EHT sounding NDP, the beamformee estimates the NRX,BFEE × NSS,NDP channel, and based on that channel it determines a Nr × Nc orthogonal matrix V, where Nr and Nc satisfy Equation (9-1).
 NRX,BFEE is the number of receiver chains used to receive the EHT sounding NDP at the beamformee.

 Further restrictions on Nc are described in 36.2 (EHT PHY service interface).
 The angles are quantized as defined in Table 9-76 (Quantization of angles) with bψ defined by the Codebook Information field of the EHT MIMO Control field (see 9.4.1.X1 (EHT MIMO Control field)).